xuan-vy-nguyen/FastDrive/README.md

 # CNPM-Project01

+## Hello teacher
+This project has 2 branch:
+- Master: is used for submitting SoftwareEngineering-Final Project
+- Mobile: is used for submitting Mobile-Develeop-Final Project Current Branch is Master!

+## Intro
 This is the repo of Project 01 - Team Software Engineering.
 Please read carefully "REAME.md" file before doing everything you want.

 First, you should go to this link and learn more about Git if you are beginner.